2017 Forum on Aging a success!

-More than 625 professionals from across southwestern Ohio and Northern Kentucky attended the 2015 Forum on Aging presented by Interim HealthCare of Cincinnati.
+We are excited to report that more than 600 professionals from across southwestern Ohio and Northern Kentucky attended Council on Aging's 2017 Forum on Aging presented by Global Meals.

 Council on Aging’s Annual Meeting

-In addition, Thornton presented awards to caregivers and professionals who work to make life better for older adults and people with disabilities.
-Click here to read more about the award recipients.
+In addition, Hamilton County Commissioner Todd Portune presented awards to caregivers and professionals who work to make life better for older adults and people with disabilities.

 Sponsors support Forum

-Council on Aging and members of the Forum on Aging Planning Committee would like to extend a heartfelt thank you to all the sponsors of this year’s conference.
-With their support, the conference is able to attract nationally-respected keynote speakers and develop informative workshops for attendees while still offering one of the best bargains around for professionals who need to earn Continuing Education Units.
-Thank you Sponsors!
+Council on Aging and members of the Forum on Aging Planning Committee would like to extend a heartfelt thank you to the sponsors of this year’s conference.
+With their support, the conference is able to attract nationally-respected keynote speakers and develop informative workshops for attendees while still offering one of the best bargains around for professionals who need to earn continuing education units and to network.
+Thank you sponsors!

 Thank you Planning Committee

 The Forum on Aging Planning Committee develops and recommends keynote presenters and workshop topics.
 Their input in planning for Forum is essential and appreciated.
-Thank you to the members of Planning Committee for their support in planning the 2015 Forum on Aging:
+Thank you to the members of the Planning Committee for their support in planning the 2016 Forum on Aging:

 - Ann Sutton Burke, Jewish Family Services